chrislemus/OOP-Game-Show-App/README.md

 # OOP Game Show App
->Online game show app built with vanilla JS and using the Object Oriented Prgramming paradigm.
+>Online game show app built with vanilla JS and using the Object-Oriented Programming paradigm.

 **Table of Contents**